Stéphanie de Beauharnais: Grand Duchess of Baden

 The marriage of Stephanie and Karl (Charles), took place in Paris on 8 April 1806.
 On 25 July 1806 her new grandfather-in-law was named Karl Friedrich, Grand Duke of Baden.

 By most accounts the arranged marriage was not particularly successful.
 Her husband was determined to continue living as a bachelor.
 He set residence in Karlsruhe.
 She was allowed to settle separately in Mannheim.
-Even the official complaints by the Emperor did not resolve this situation.
+Even the official complaints by Emperor Napoleon did not resolve this situation.
 The Grand Duke offered Schwetzingen to be their common summer residence.
 But only Stephanie accepted the offer.
 The situation changed somewhat when it became evident that the aging Grand Duke would not live much longer.
 The couple reconciled in an effort to produce heirs for the throne when her spouse succeeded to the throne in 1811.

 The Grand Duke died on 8 December 1818.
 Stephanie remained a widow for the rest of her long life.
 She was reportedly a devoted mother to her three daughters.
 Her residence in Mannheim became a popular salon for artists and intellectuals.
 Stephanie died in Nice, France, at the age of 71, in 1860, 41 years after her husband.